Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 1. The merchant intiates a transaction from their iPhone app.
 2. The customer taps their contactless payment instrument on the iPhone.
-3. The merchant's app submits the payload to Commerce Hub.
+3. The merchant's app submits the payload to Commerce Hub's SDK.
+4. Commerce Hub's SDK sends the payment information to Commerce Hub.
-6. Commerce Hub attempts to process the transaction and sends the response to the merchant’s app.
+5. Commerce Hub attempts to process the transaction and sends the response to the merchant’s app.

 ---